davglass/bambu-farm/README.md

 ## TODO

+* Figure out how to see what AMS filament is being used.
-* Add the Fan/Light data.
+* Add the Fan data.

 ## Setup